BeltranBulbarella/reply_hackatlon/README.md

 **Disclaimer:** This application is intended for educational and demonstration purposes.
 The course data, student feedback, and career data are simulated and may not reflect actual courses, opinions, or job opportunities.

 ---

-I've updated the README to include the new **Career Guidance** functionality, providing comprehensive instructions and information about the application's features, usage, and structure.
-If you have any further questions or need additional modifications, please let me know!